-Upgrading your power system so that it becomes more energy efficient can help your business reduce its energy usage.
-You can also save money by accessing incentives available under the NSW Government Energy Savings Scheme.
-Find an approved supplier in your region below.
+Upgrading your power system to becomes more energy efficient can help your business reduce its energy usage.
+It can also lower your electricity bills and reduce your emissions and environmental impact.

 A power system upgrade is when you replace equipment or modify existing systems so that they become more energy efficient.

-Examples of modifications include, but are not limited to:
+Examples of power system modifications include, but are not limited to:

 - voltage optimisation

 - power factor correction

 - uninterruptible power supply (UPS)

 This is part of the Energy Savings Scheme.
 The more energy you save, the greater the incentive you can receive.